Model-oriented Graph Distances via Partially Ordered Sets: Model-oriented distance for probabilistic and causal graphs

-The lack of semi-lattice and semimodularity structures makes computing our model-oriented distance between CPDAGs much harder than UGs and DAGs.
-First, \cref{corr:main} is no longer applicable and indeed, as we demonstrate in \cref{ex:SHD}, the SHD behaves very differently from our distance.
-Further, by \cref{thm:semimod}, because the poset is not semimodular, up-down and down-up distances can only provide upper bounds on the model-oriented distance.
-Indeed, consider the example in \cref{fig:zigzag}, where the shortest path, taking a `zigzag' shape, is of length 4, while both the shortest down-up and up-down paths have length 8.

-Due to these difficulties, in \cref{sec:A-star}, we propose using the \Astar algorithm to compute $d_{\Lp}$.
-As an informed search algorithm, \Astar relies on good, custom-made lower and upper bounds on the distance to speed up the search: the lower bound, often called the \emph{heuristic function} in the literature, allows one to disregard some paths without discarding a potentially optimal path; the upper bound let one prune all the paths that are longer than the current best solution.
-In this section, we investigate lower and upper bounds on $d_{\Lp}$ between CPDAGs.
+Due to these difficulties, we propose using the A* algorithm to compute $d_{\Lp}$ (see \cref{sec:A-star}).
+As an informed search algorithm, A* relies on good, custom-made lower and upper bounds on the distance to speed up the search: the lower bound, often called the \emph{heuristic function} in the literature, allows one to disregard some paths without discarding a potentially optimal path; the upper bound enables early termination and further pruning of suboptimal paths.
+In \cref{app:upper_lower}, we derive upper and lower bounds on $d_{\Lp}$ between CPDAGs.

-To formulate the lower bound we need some notation.
-For a PDAG $\G$, we use $\sk(\G)$ to denote its \emph{skeleton}, which is the set of edges after undirecting all the edges in $\G$.
-We also use $\vstr(\G)$ to denote the set of triplets $(a,b,c)$ that form a v-structure at $b$ in $\G$ (see \cref{sec:CPDAG}); here we do not distinguish between $(a,b,c)$ and $(c,b,a)$.
-Let us fix two CPDAGs $\G_s$ and $\G_t$ over a vertex set $\sV$.
-Let us fix two CPDAGs $\G_s$ and $\G_t$ over a vertex set $\sV$.
-Define the set

-which consists of v-structures that appear in only one of the two graphs.
-The set above can always be \emph{partitioned} as

-where two triplets $(a,b,c)$ and $(d,e,f)$ are placed in the same partition if they have any vertex in common (e.g., $a=d$ or $a=e$).